One Pot Borlotti Bean and Pasta Stew With Butternut Squash and Sage Pesto (Pasta e Fagioli)

 Directions

-1. Heat the oil in a large Dutch oven or other heavy-duty pot over medium heat and add the onion and celery, season with salt and pepper and cook, stirring occasionally, until just starting to brown, 5 to 8 minutes.
+1. Heat the oil in a large dutch oven or other heavy-duty pot over medium heat and add the onion and celery, season with salt and pepper and cook, stirring occasionally, until just starting to brown, 3-5 minutes.

-2. Add the squash and stir to combine.
-Then add the aromatics, parsley, sage, garlic, and pepper flakes, if using, and cook, stirring, until fragrant, about 30 seconds.
+2. Add the squash and the aromatics, parsley, sage, garlic, and pepper flakes, if using, and cook, stirring, until fragrant, and squash starts to soften a little another 3-5 min.

 3. Add the tomato paste and cook, stirring, 1 to 2 minutes.
 Add the wine and cook until almost completely evaporated, about another minute.